ninayang2000/CSI4107-Ass-2/README.md

 Since each subsequent step required input from the previous step, each of us tried to work fast and we explained our code and answered each other's questions.
 After the basic retrieval system was completed, all members brainstormed ways we could optimize and improve the system.
 Finally, Eve worked on the evaluation and results file while Anna and Nina worked on the report.

-Functionality of program
+**Functionality of program **

 The program implements an Information Retrieval System based for a collection of Twitter messages.
 The system is located in RetrievalSystem.java and calls on functions from other java files based on functionality.
 We used java to write the program.
 Our retrieval system requires Trec_microblog11.txt, Trec_microblog11-qrels.txt and StopWords.txt as input files.
 The results of each query can be found in results.txt.

-Instructions on how to run program
+**Instructions on how to run program **

-Please follow the following steps to run our program
+Please follow the following steps to run our program:

-Open up the folder called submission
+1. Open up the folder called submission
-Open up the file named “RetrievalSystem.java”
+2. Open up the file named “RetrievalSystem.java”
-Run the main function
+3. Run the main function
-The results should now be in a file named “results.txt” (please note that after you have run the program once, you will have to clear the results.txt file if you wish to run it again.
+4. The results should now be in a file named “results.txt” (please note that after you have run the program once, you will have to clear the results.txt file if you wish to run it again.
 If not cleared, there will be double the results.
 There is also a “PreRunResults.txt” file, which is what the results.txt is meant to look like)

-Algorithms, data structures and optimisations Preprocessing
+Algorithms, data structures and optimisations
+**1. Preprocessing **

 Preprocessing was implemented through a number of sequential steps.
 In preparation for this, a stopword file was created.
 This was done by inserting all the stop words into an array.
 Note, all the stop words are in lower case.
 A stemmer was not used.